NICHD-BSPC/httools_py/_sources/index.rst.txt

 **v1.1**

-- Generalize steps to run HTtools on different plateforms
+- Generalize steps to run HTtools on different platforms

 2020-07-14